 The alt text is just the alternative text that browsers use if they can’t render the image.
 Again, a keyword-rich description helps both search engines and humans.

-Finally, make sure your image file sizes aren’t so large that they take a long time to load.
-This will slow down your page speed, causing customers to drop off and search engines to lower your ranking.
+And finally, make sure your image file sizes aren’t so large that they take a long time to load.
+This will slow down your page speed, causing potential customers to bounce and search engines to lower your ranking.

 8. Product Videos